Skip to content

 • Copy code reference with selected text attached

-• Auto-paste to terminal applications (Linux only)
+• Auto-paste to terminal applications (Linux, macOS, Windows)

 • Works with any file type in VS Code